pwncollege/linux-luminarium/commands/find/DESCRIPTION.md

 hacker@dojo:~$
 ```

-Now it's your turn.
-I've hidden the flag in a random directory on the filesystem.
+Now it's your turn!
+I've hidden the flag in a random directory on the filesystem, and it's named `flag`.
+Your task is to locate it.
-It's still called `flag`.
-Go find it!

-Several notes.
-First, there are other files named `flag` on the filesystem.
-Don't panic if the first one you try doesn't have the actual flag in it.
+- There may be multiple files named `flag` on the filesystem.
+If the first one you find doesn't have the actual flag, keep searching.
-Second, there're plenty of places in the filesystem that are not accessible to a normal user.
+- Some parts of the filesystem are not accessible to normal users, causing `find` to generate errors.
+Ignore these errors as the flag isn't hidden there.
-These will cause `find` to generate errors, but you can ignore those; we won't hide the flag there!
-Finally, `find` can take a while; be patient!
+- Be patient, as `find` can take some time to complete its search.

+Good luck!